IBM/GetStartedJava/README.md

 ## Flow
 <!--Add new flow steps based on the architecture diagram-->
 1. User provides name for the app
-2. SApp checks Redis cache to see if name has already been added
+2. App checks Redis cache to see if name has already been added
 3. If name hasn't been added, store name in Cloudant

 <!--Update this section-->